tr1s/nightizm-portfolio/README.md

 I try my best to explain things thoroughly, but if something can be explained more clearly, please feel free to send off a pull request with some suggested edits.
 Thank you!
 ___

-Hope this helped!
-Follow me on [twitter](https://twitter.com/triscodes) if you're into that. 🌱
+Follow me on my personal [twitter](https://twitter.com/triscodes) if you're into that. 🌱